oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/map-recall-impact/map-recall-impact.md

     The 26ai constructor creates WGS84 points from longitude and latitude.
 The script inserts no rows into `USER_SDO_GEOM_METADATA`; each V2 index creates its metadata automatically.

-    [`00-promote-spatial-columns.sql`](files/00-promote-spatial-columns.sql) contains the complete rerunnable version of this setup.
+    The block is rerunnable and safely recognizes columns and indexes that already exist.

-3. Run [`00a-refresh-spatial-views.sql`](files/00a-refresh-spatial-views.sql).
-This switches the recall views from their Lab 1 placeholders to the populated `LOCATION` columns and recompiles `RECALL_LAB_API`.
+3. The prepared backend uses the populated `LOCATION` columns and the current `RECALL_LAB_API` package.

 4. Inspect the promoted geometry values.